subhashlamba/spring-boot-microservice-example/readme.md

 Eureka server is running 8761 port, Now let's open it.
 Where we can check that:

+* 1 instance of API Gateway service is running.
+* 1 instance of User service is running.
-* 3 instance of account-server is running.
+* 1 instance of Order service is running.
-* 1 instance of zuul-service is running.
+* 1 instance of Authentication service is running.

 ### Eureka server : [http://localhost:8761/](http://localhost:8761/)